Turzo02/Turzo02/README.md

 ---

 ## 🔍 Current Activities

-- Exploring **Framer Motion, Swiper.js, and GSAP**
+- Messing around with animations using **Framer Motion, Swiper.js, and GSAP**
-- Working on the **Zap Shift Website** project
+- Working on the **Ticket Zone website**
+- Learning **Next.js** step by step
-- Learning the fundamentals of backend development
+- Getting into the basics of backend development
-- Improving UI/UX skills and experimenting with new design concepts
+- Improving my UI/UX skills and trying out new design ideas

 ---